roytang/blog/content/post/2008/06/grand-prix-trial-manila-iv.md

 hint of those Macabres. 😀 5-2-1 in a GPT is a nice record.

 ### Comment by Roy on 2008-06-17 02:55:24 +0000
-Corrected&#8230;I forgot to edit after copy and paste.
+Corrected...
+I forgot to edit after copy and paste.

 5-2-1 is a good record yes, but I want to do better!